 Before and after clinic sessions as well as between appointments, all surfaces in the clinic which may have been touched are thoroughly cleaned using an alcohol-based solution.
 This includes chairs, desks, card machines, pens and door handles.
 All floors are mopped with soapy water at least once a day.

 We no longer use fabric couch covers nor towels as these are a potential risk.
 Paper couch covers and hand towels will be used instead.

-There is a twenty minute gap between appointments to allow sufficient time to clean and air the room.
+There is a fifteen minute gap between appointments to allow sufficient time to clean and air the room.

-All patients are screened by telephone before attending the clinic to minimise the risk from an infected person coming to clinic.
+All patients are screened before attending the clinic to minimise the risk from an infected person coming to clinic.
 Initially this is done by a form and followed up with a phone call if needed.

 Patients will be asked to wash their hands on arrival and to wear a facemask of some description.
 If you do not have a facemask, don’t worry, you’ll be able to buy one at the Clinic.